-Although this is a rather cringingly named website, Hannah offers good advice in this post, with practical tips for using LinkedIn to seek out freelancing clients - some of her suggestions are about reaching out and some are things you can do with your profile itself.
+I find the name of this website a bit cringe-worthy ... but Hannah offers good advice in this post, with practical tips for using LinkedIn to seek out freelancing clients.
+Some of her suggestions are about reaching out and some are things you can do with your profile itself.

-What's Coming Up Next Week:
+What's Coming Up in the Next Module

-Well done on reaching the end of this week's module.
+Well done on reaching the end of this module.
 Remember, if you have questions at any point, please do ask in our Facebook group.
 If it's something you'd prefer to discuss privately, you can send me a message via the Facebook group or you can email me at ali@aliventures.com.

-Here's what to expect in Module 3:
+Here's what you'll find in Module 3:

+MODULE 3:

-MODULE 3: Next week, from Monday 18 th November, we'll be covering what to include on your website.
+Next week, from Monday 18th November, we'll be covering what to include on your website.
 We'll look at different options - like creating a simple one-page website, or having a more complex website with multiple pages.

 We'll also cover some different ways to get your website online, focusing on WordPress.com and WordPress.org, and the pros and cons of each of those systems.

 As with this week, we'll take everything step by step, and you're always welcome to ask questions in the Facebook group if you get stuck.